PrateekDutta2001/Agentic.AI/README.md

 6. Understand **Challenges** before deployment
 7. Access **Resources** for continued learning

-## 🤝 Contributing

-This is an open educational resource.
-Feel free to fork, modify, and share!

 ## 📄 License

 MIT License - Free to use for educational and commercial purposes.